DryTooling/DryTooling.jl/docs/src/Learning/TransportPhenomena/001-advection-1d.md

 ## Required tools

 Once the goals have been set, we should already be able to guess the base set of tools required for their achievement.
+Below we specify the logic behind our choices.

 1. Since Julia is a language conceived for scientific computing, all the tooling for the implementation of the equations in a vectorized form is already